Top Threats to Business

-A cyberattack is any computer-based attack on a technical asset.
+A cyberattack (cybersecurity) is any computer-based attack on a technical asset.
 Examples of cyberattacks include ransomware attacks, data theft, SQL injections, and distributed denial of service (DDoS) attacks.
 At best, your technical infrastructure will be at limited functionality until the issue is resolved.
 At worst, if you don’t have a data backup, you could potentially lose access to all your business data.

 What is a business plan?